TACJu/Semantic-Coherence/README.md

 This project aims to judge whether a context is coherent in meaning or not.
 As far as I know, it's quite a challenging task.

 The raw data is in the format of text, I first use [data.py](./data.py) to extract useful information and store them in numpy or txt format.
-After that, gensim package is used to deploy Word2Vec method on the words extracted before and get the embedding vectors which are also stored in npy files.
+After that, gensim package is used to deploy Word2Vec method on the words extracted before and get the embedding vectors which are also stored in npy files in [word2vec_model.py](./word2vec_model.py)

 Below are methods I have tried and their performance.
 Notice that for deep learning methods since I don't have enough time for adjusting parameters, so the performance is limitted and can be improved obviously.